Midland and Great Northern Joint Railway: Peterborough, Wisbech and Sutton Bridge

 The line connecting Wisbech to Sutton Bridge was considered important because Sutton Bridge was an important inland port further downstream on the River Nene than Wisbech port.
 Wisbech would have been reached by a southward branch of the Norwich and Spalding Railway, but now an alternative means of making the connection was brought forward.
-On 28 July 1863 the authorising Act for the Peterborough, Wisbech and Sutton Bridge Railway was passed.
+On 28 July 1863 the Peterborough, Wisbeach and Sutton Railway Act 1863 (26 & 27 Vict. c. ccxxii) authorising the Peterborough, Wisbech and Sutton Bridge Railway (PW&SBR) was passed.
 Capital was to be £180,000.

 In 1871 Richard Young a local shipowner (and later director of the Great Eastern Railway) was chairman of the company.